aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Aiven for OpenSearch enables you to restore data from external OpenSearch or Elasticsearch snapshots, enabling seamless migration from third-party repositories.
+Aiven for OpenSearch lets you to restore data from external OpenSearch or Elasticsearch snapshots, enabling seamless migration from third-party repositories.

 Aiven supports snapshot restoration from Google Cloud Storage (GCS), Amazon S3, and Microsoft Azure.
 Additionally, you can restore data from Oracle Cloud Infrastructure